 At European Specialties we offer Polish soups, noodles, sweets and many other delicious meals.
 In our online grocery store, you can find top-notch Zurek (sour rye soup), white borscht, red beet borscht, mushroom and cucumber soups.

 Let’s have a closer look at some Polish dishes that are adored by people all over the world.

 Zurek is a traditional polish meal that people usually cook on Easter holidays.
 The main feature of this soup is that it is a bit sour.
 It has a pleasant delicate taste.
 Zurek ingredients include rye flour, pieces of bread, hard-boiled eggs and bacon (ham, smoked sausages or boiled pork meat can be used instead of bacon).

 Red beet borscht

-Red beet borscht is usually prepared for Chrismas Eve.
-It is always made of red beet juice and it is served with uszka (ushka).
-It is very similar to Italian ravioli.
+Red beet borscht is usually prepared for Christmas Eve.
+It is always made of red beet juice and it is served with uszka, the polish version of Italian ravioli.
 This soup should be clear and look like red wine.
-It has a rich bouquet, however, the taste of beetroot prevails.
+It has many layers of rich flavors, however beets are the star of the show.

 White borscht is very similar to Zurek but has a brighter taste.
 It is often served with mashed potatoes, fried onion, and parsley leaves or dill on a separate plate.

 The most well-known Polish second courses are bigos, goulash, breaded pork cutlet, cabbage roll, polish dumplings, and noodles.
 Kluski is a general polish word for certain dumplings and noodles.
 They are a must-try.
 You will be fascinated with all the possibilities kluski can be served.
 You can prepare them quickly and effortlessly for a birthday party or some family celebration.